 30 Years of EE Recognition

-As IAEE celebrates its 30th anniversary in 2017, we'd like to recognize those who have given their time to IAEE and to improving energy efficiency in Iowa for the last 30 years.
+IAEE celebrated its 30th anniversary in 2017.
+We'd like to recognize those who have given their time to IAEE and to improving energy efficiency in Iowa for the last 30 years.

 1972-1974 University of Minnesota- General College, Minneapolis, MN Lab instructor and Teaching Assistant- General science courses